earthlab/earthpy/CONTRIBUTING.md

 Guidelines
 ==========

 Contributions to `earthpy` are welcome.
-They are likely to be accepted more quickly if they follow these guidelines.
+They are more likely to be accepted if they follow the guidelines below.

 At this stage of development, we are developing a set of usable wrapper functions that help make working with earth systems data easier.
+We are open to new functionality but are currently trying to ensure our package is stable, operational and well documented.

 Edits & Updates
 ===============